grommunio/grommunio-desktop/DEBUG-GUIDE.md

 #### Can not remove .dll-file
 on Windows
-- close all grommunio-chat Windows & also close it in the Task-Manager
+- close all grommunio-desktop Windows & also close it in the Task-Manager

-### *Command failed: ... /grommunio-chat.app: rejected*
+### *Command failed: ... /grommunio-desktop.app: rejected*
 on Mac:
-> Command failed: spctl --assess --type execute --verbose --ignore-cache --no-cache /Users/jensherman/Code/grommunio-chat-desktop/release/mac/grommunio-chat.app /Users/jensherman/Code/grommunio-chat-desktop/release/mac/grommunio-chat.app: rejected
+> Command failed: spctl --assess --type execute --verbose --ignore-cache --no-cache /Users/jensherman/Code/grommunio-chat-desktop/release/mac/grommunio-desktop.app /Users/jensherman/Code/grommunio-chat-desktop/release/mac/grommunio-desktop.app: rejected

 - no impact noticed -> build will be produced anyway, so just ignore it